 Webinar.
 We will have a webinar for details about this year’s funding mechanisms.
 The live webinar will be held on October 6th at 2:00 PM Mountain Time.
 The link to join the webinar is: https://umontana.zoom.us/j/96949365286?pwd=ZnVpTXNXaittTUpMRGphU1JkUCtSdz09.
-If you cannot join the webinar live, but would like to view the webinar, you can access the recording here: https://umt.box.com/s/csemdrw0qr3diryq7ibv76fxln8dyjqo.
+If you cannot join the webinar live, but would like to view the webinar, you can access the recording as well as funding opportunity FAQS here: https://umt.box.com/s/csemdrw0qr3diryq7ibv76fxln8dyjqo.

 Working in conjunction with our three Regional Community Advisory Boards (CABs) representing all seven Mountain West states, we solicited input on funding priorities for the communities we serve.
 The following specific themes were consistently identified across all CABs:

 - Childhood obesity and metabolic conditions including diabetes and other related factors of food security, food sovereignty, and healthy food access.

 - Opioid and other substance abuse, mental health / suicide prevention and psycho-social trauma.